toomanycats/toomanycats.github.io/_posts/2016-10-09-scientific-programming-inputs-and-outputs.md

             ORDER BY CNT
 {% endhighlight %}

-## Python to Speed things up For more interesting logic, I tend to use REGEX in
-Python on a Pandas data frame and reload.
-For smallish data sets this works well.

 # Conclusion
 So far no one has complained about this system.
 They are learning a few SQL commands to select their data.
 Overall it's a lot fewer lines of code than the MATLAB they would write.

+Using my this system, sanity checking is built into the processing of asking for data.